sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### with minimal trouble.

-## On unknown error
+## On uncaught exception,
-## (uncaught exception)
+## shutdown gracefully:

-Graceful shutdown.
 - Log the error.
 - Server stops accepting new connections.
 - Worker tells cluster master "no more new connections"
-- Cluster master forks a replacement worker.
+- Master forks a replacement worker.
-- Worker exits when all connections are closed, or after a reasonable timeout.
+- Worker exits when all connections are closed, or after timeout.

+Note: Similar to what we have seen for deploy, except that this time, the worker tells the master it is going down.